evoxmusic/qovery-nuxt/README.md

-# Qovery Nuxt Template
+# Qovery Nuxt SSR Template

-Welcome to the Qovery Nuxt template guide.
-In the next lines, you'll see how to initialize a nuxt application in the environment setup by Qovery.
+Welcome to the Qovery Nuxt SSR template guide.
+In the next lines, you'll see how to initialize a nuxt application with Server Side Rendering in the environment setup by Qovery.

 Before you begin, this guide assumes you have create a Nuxt app with Qovery's template.